projectcapsule/capsule/docs/operator/mtb/block-access-to-other-tenant-resources.md

 **Category:** Tenant Isolation

-**Description:** Each tenant has its own set of resources, such as namespaces, service accounts, secrets, pods, services, etc. Tenants should not be allowed to access eachother's resources.
+**Description:** Each tenant has its own set of resources, such as namespaces, service accounts, secrets, pods, services, etc. Tenants should not be allowed to access each other's resources.

 **Rationale:** Tenant's resources must be not accessible by other tenants.